History of the Lilitai

 Alestea III of House Dashro

 Granddaughter of Klito XVII.
-Elected because her first cousin once removed (Wemnana) had appointed no successor.
+Rulership fell to her because her first cousin once removed (Wemnana) had appointed no successor.
 Unlike the brief Wemnidi dynasty, she hadn't been groomed to rule.
 Little was accomplished during her reign other than enrichment of the realms of etiquette, custom, and honours; numerous new medals, titles, positions, and accolades were generated, sometimes hastily, to assuage Sur'daran nobles who seemed on the verge of mutiny.
 She also spent much of her family's fortune remodelling Dashro House, ultimately greatly diminishing and dishonouring House Dashro.

 Alestea's changes to the Senate are a keen example of this decadency.
 Traditionally, the Senate was a modest group of fewer than 40 members, each a representative from a medium-sized or major settlement, most also cabinet members.
 Under Alestea III, the Senate's membership grew to over 300, becoming a sort of state pension for nobles that the Empress favoured.
 Later heads of state would face substantial difficulty in bringing this number down again, and it was not until the reign of Kowakida, some four millennia later, that the Senate again fulfilled a republican function.